developershaggy/CSV-Upload-Application/README.md

 ## CSV Upload

 CSVupload is a Node.js web application that allows users to upload CSV files, display a list of uploaded files, and view the data in a table on the front end.
 The application also includes a search box that can search through the data and display only the matching rows.

+Used the following for building the project:

+ MULTER for uplading the files.

+ CSV parser for parsing the CSV Files.

+ MVC structure for the project in order to make it scalable as well.

+ MongoDB for the database.

+ Express EJS Layouts

+ Mongoose

+ Fs

+ Express

 ## Installation
 To run the application, you will need to have Node.js installed on your system.